cudmore/cudmore.github.io/_posts/2015-03-20-Rapsberry Pi Video Controller.md

 This is a video server running on a raspberry Pi that allows you to

+- Listen to ScanImage and record videos as you acquire (Arm)
-- Record video
+- Record video (Record)
-- Stream video
+- Stream video (Stream)

-- Listen to ScanImage and record videos as you acquire
+You will connect this to your imaging system and be able to automatically record video as you acquire